jun182/academic-kickstart/content/author/admin/_index.md

   year = 2021

 [[education.courses]]
-  course = "BSc in Informatics"
-  institution = "Department of Applied Information Technology, University of Gothenburg" year = 2019
+  course = "BSc in Informatics and System Science" institution = "Department of Applied IT, University of Gothenburg" year = 2019

 # Social/Academic Networking